-The District voters approved a \$4,000,000 capital project on May 16, 2023 (the "2023" Capital project").
+The District voters approved a \$4,000,000 capital project on May 16, 2023 (the "2023" Capital Project").
 The Capital Project consists of athletic field improvements including such items as a multipurpose synthetic turf field, sports field lighting, elevated bleachers, stormwater improvements and minor building work.
 The District received a donation of \$500,000 towards the cost of the 2023 Capital Project.
-The Notes will be the first issuance against such authorization and will provide \$3,500,000 for the 2023 Capital Project.
+The District issued a \$3,500,000 Bond Anticipation Note on August 7, 2024.
+This was the first issuance against said authorization.
+The proceeds of this issue and other available funds will be used to redeem and renew the \$3,500,000 Bond Anticipation Note maturing June 26, 2025.